Fly Fishing is a never-ending learning curve that has most people hooked from the time a fly rod lands itself in hand.

 The Elk River holds unique and native wild west slope cutthroat trout that are eager to tease and please the everyday angler, unlike many other trout.
 The local river is accessible and approachable making it one of the best places to learn to fly fish.
 The trout in the Elk River drainage are keen to rise to the surface to eat natural bugs, as fly fisherman we are using small flies to imitate the naturals and it’s entertaining to see a trout take your imitation that you have tricked him to eat.

 Fly fishing takes you into some incredible places, so if someone ever asks you to go fly fishing with them, always say yes!
 There is always something you will learn whether its about fishing, yourself or your environment.
 Those who have fly fished for many years will tell you it’s never about the fish that are caught, it’s all about the places that fly fishing takes you.
 There is something magical about the peace of a river and if you listen long enough you will learn lessons from it’s ever changing movement.

-Fly Fishing is not about catching fish, it’s like an epic road trip, the reward is in the journey and not always the destination.
+Fly Fishing is not about catching fish, it’s like an epic road trip; the reward is the journey and not always the destination.
 Learning the simple fundamentals of fly fishing is part of the journey.